training-datalab/training-datalab.com/content/en/post/2023-12-19-raspberry-pi-5-models/index.md

 In search of a more sustainable and efficient solution, we decided to use Raspberry Pi 5 to deploy our deep learning and language models by our researcher [Bastián González-Bustamante]({{< relref "../authors/bgonzalezbustamante" >}}).
 This small computer board can run Python and other applications with very low power consumption.
 Like other open-source projects, Raspberry Pi 5 is an excellent choice for developers and scientists looking to create innovative solutions without the need to invest in large installations.

-**Llama and Mistral: Deep learning models**
+**LLaMA and Mistral: Deep learning models**

 At Training Data Lab, we are interested in applying deep learning to different research problems.
-Llama and Mistral are two deep learning models that we have selected to deploy on Raspberry Pi 5.
-Llama is a deep learning model based on Transformers that is successfully used in classification and text generation tasks.
+LLaMA and Mistral are two deep learning models that we have selected to deploy on Raspberry Pi 5.
+LLaMA is a deep learning model based on Transformers that is successfully used in classification and text generation tasks.
 Mistral, on the other hand, is a language model based on the BERT (Bidirectional Encoder Representations from Transformers) architecture that is used for natural language processing tasks.

 **Advantages of using Raspberry Pi 5**